SFTtech/openage/doc/nyan/api_reference/reference_ability.md

     lock_pool : LockPool
 ```

 Abilities with this property require a free slot in the specified lock pool to become active.
-While they are active, the occupy one slot in the pool.
+While they are active, they occupy one slot in the lock pool.
+This property can be used to prevent abilities from specific abilities being executed simultaneously.

+*Usage example*: Consider a game entity that has the abilities `Create` for producing game entities and `Research` for researching techs.
+At runtime, only one of them should be active at the same time, i.e. the game entity should *either* produce a game entity *or* research a tech, not both.
+We can realize this by assigning both abilities the `Lock` property which references the same `LockPool` object (which has 1 slot).
+As a consequence, `Create` cannot be used together with `Research` as they both require 1 free slot to be used.

 **lock_pool**
 The lock pool used by the ability.
 This lock pool should be assigned to a `Lock` ability that is assigned to the game entity.